Transfer Degree-Emphasis

 Overview

-Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) with an emphasis in History.
+Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) with an emphasis in history in preparation for transferring to a four-year university.
 Explore regional, national, and world history in a traditional classroom setting, online, or hybrid combining both classroom and online experiences.

 Sample Schedule